Newton to Rømer Converter

 Invented by the Danish astronomer Ole Christensen Rømer in 1701.
 Rømer based his scale on two points: the freezing point of brine (0 °Rø) and the boiling point of water (60 °Rø).
 He later observed pure water froze at 7.5 °Rø.
 Daniel Fahrenheit visited Rømer and reportedly based his own scale on Rømer's work, multiplying the number of degrees by four.

-Common Uses for degrees Newton and degrees Rømer
+Common Uses and Applications: degrees Newton vs degrees Rømer

 Explore the typical applications for both Newton (imperial/US) and Rømer (imperial/US) to understand their common contexts.